 One of the key parts of perovskite solar cells which has great influence on their performance and stability is hole transporting layer.
 Spiro-OMeTAD is extensively used as organic hole transporting material in perovskite solar cells.
 However, Spiro-OMeTAD is expensive and has low chemical stability.
 In this study, the solution processed Sb2S3 and Cu3SbS4 nanocrystals have been synthesized and then the n-i-p mesoscopic perovskite solar cells have been fabricated using Spiro-OMeTAD, Sb2S3 and Cu3SbS4 nanocrystals as hole transporting layer at ambient air condition.
 It is shown that the conduction and valence band levels of the synthesized Sb2S3 and Cu3SbS4 nanocrystals are in the proper...

-Global Finite Time Stabilization of a Class of Uncertain MIMO Nonlinear Systems, Article Journal of Dynamic Systems, Measurement and Control, Transactions of the ASME ; Volume 138, Issue 2 , 2016 ; 00220434 (ISSN) ; Moravej Khorasani, M ; Haeri, M ; Sharif University of Technology
+Article Journal of Dynamic Systems, Measurement and Control, Transactions of the ASME ; Volume 138, Issue 2 , 2016 ; 00220434 (ISSN) ; Moravej Khorasani, M ; Haeri, M ; Sharif University of Technology

 American Society of Mechanical Engineers (ASME)